Duke's Seafood "Walk The Plank" Wild Alaska Salmon

 Sinful Citrus Vinaigrette

 • Place egg in a food processor and blend for 2 minutes until frothy.
 While mixing, blend in garlic and basil until smooth.
 Add salt and pepper.
 In a thin, constant stream, slowly add olive oil (too fast and the dressing will separate).
 Add lemon juice and mix just until smooth.
+This dressing can be prepared up to 2 days ahead of time and stored in the refrigerator.

 Notes